KITS: Inductive Spatio-Temporal Kriging with Increment Training Strategy: Experiments

-\textbf{Evaluation metrics.} We mainly adopt Mean Absolute Error (MAE), Mean Absolute Percentage Error (MAPE) and Mean Relative Error (MRE)~\citep{cini2021filling} as the evaluation metrics.
-We also include some results of Root Mean Square Error (RMSE) and R-Square (R2) in Appx~\ref{appx: metrics}.
+\textbf{Evaluation metrics.} We mainly adopt Mean Absolute Error (MAE), Mean Absolute Percentage Error (MAPE) and Mean Relative Error (MRE)~\cite{cini2021filling} as the evaluation metrics.
+In some experiments, we additionally include some results of Root Mean Square Error (RMSE) and R-Square (R2) for better evaluation.
+The details of each evaluation metric are explained in Appendix.